 Q: Do wolves attack and kill livestock and pets, requiring a hunt to reduce these conflicts?

-A: Though cases of wolves killing livestock are rare (fewer than 8% of ranches have experienced depredation), our wolf management policy gives property owners the legal authority to protect their livestock and dogs.
-Opening a sporthunting season on wolves is unnecessary because there is already a way to deal with wolves that kill livestock or dogs.
-Allowing the killing of the animals just for sport will accomplish nothing.
+A: Though cases of wolves killing livestock are rare (fewer than 8% of U.P. ranches have experienced depredations ), Michigan law gives property owners the legal authority to protect their livestock and dogs.
+Opening a season on wolves is unnecessary because there is already a way to deal with wolves that kill livestock or dogs.
+Allowing the hunting and trapping of the animals just for trophies will accomplish nothing.
 A combination of state and private funding compensates ranchers for any livestock losses from wolves.
-Allowing a wolf hunt will do nothing to solve conflicts between property owners and wolves.

 Q: Do people eat wolves?

 A: No - wolves would be hunted only for trophies, and it means killing rare animals for no good purpose.
-Wolf hunting could mean allowing the same extreme practices that nearly wiped out this majestic species: painful steel-jawed leghold traps, the use of packs of dogs to chase down and kill wolves, and shooting them point-blank over piles of bait.
+Wolf hunting could mean allowing the same extreme practices that nearly wiped out this majestic species, including painful steel-jawed leghold traps and shooting them over piles of bait.

 Q: Are wolves dangerous to human safety?